 The Group tests whether customer contracts have suffered any impairment on an annual basis.
-For the 2022 reporting period, the recoverable amount of the cash-generating units (CGUs) was determined based on value-in-use calculations which require the use of assumptions.
+For the 2023 reporting period, the recoverable amount of the cash-generating units (CGUs) was determined based on value-in-use calculations which require the use of assumptions.
 The calculations used cash flow projections based on financial budgets approved by management covering a five-year period.
 These growth rates are consistent with forecasts included in industry reports specific to the industry in which each CGU operates.

-The following table sets out the key assumptions for the carrying value of intangible assets calculation as at 30 June 2022.
+The following table sets out the key assumptions for the carrying value of intangible assets calculation for 30 June 2023 and 30 June 2022.

-2022 IT Services
+IT Services

+2023 2022

-Budgeted gross margin (%) 44
+Budgeted gross margin (%) 33 44

-Long term Growth Rate (%) 15 (compounding annually)
+Long term Growth Rate (%) 0 15 (compounding annually)

-Pre-tax Discounted rate (%) 15.83
+Pre-tax Discounted rate (%) 12 15.83